ARTbio/startbio/docs/scRNAseq_basics/redim.md

 This method consists in finding a *"bend"* in the distribution of the standard deviations of the different PCs.

-> I find this method much more complicated to decide how many PCs to keep.
+!!! info "Information"
-> But it allows to have a second opinion, at choice I prefer to base myself
+    I find this method much more complicated to decide how many PCs to keep.
-> on the Jack Straw result
+    But it allows to have a second opinion, at choice I prefer to base myself on the Jack Straw result

 ``` r
 ElbowPlot(pbmc_small,           #SeuratObject